tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 rebrandly: https://idbwrtng.com/changconsc
 series: "Journey away from smartphones"
 jtype: notes_smartphones
 description: "This post continues my series about how to regain long-form concentration.
 Although Csikszentmihalyi says the brain's natural state &mdash; when left alone without any focused attention &mdash; gravitates toward entropy and chaos (more commonly referred to as <i>monkey mind</i>), I'm not sure I want to agree.
-In this post, I ask how and why consciousness becomes disordered in the first place (why we have monkey mind), and how we might change that natural state.
+In this post, I ask how and why consciousness becomes disordered in the first place (why we have a monkey mind), and how we might change that natural state.
 In my experience, infinite-scrolling the web and filling my mind with a high-intensity of randomness creates different brain patterns than reading a book.
 (Note: Admittedly, in this post, I go off the deep end a bit.)"
 redirect_from:
 - /blog/from-monkey-mind-to-calm-consciousness.html
 ---